Immigration Consequences of a Criminal Conviction

 Criminality Simpliciter

-A foreign national who has been convicted in Canada of an offence under an Act of Parliament punishable by way of indictment OR of two offences under any Act of Parliament arising out of a single occurrence.
+A foreign national who has been convicted in Canada of an offence under an Act of Parliament punishable by way of indictment OR of two offences under any Act of Parliament arising out of a single occurrence will result in inadmissibility to Canada.

 It is important to note that all hybrid offences are considered indictable, no matter how the Crown chooses to proceed.